cmhh/seasadj/README.md

 x13ashtml -i testairline -o o/testairline
 ```

 A metafile with extension `mta` can also be used to control input and output locations for an arbitrary number of input series.
-In this case,in addition to the specification file we could create a metafile, `airline.mta`, as follows:
+In this case, in addition to the specification file we could create a metafile, `airline.mta`, as follows:

 ~~~{#airlinemta .bash caption="testairline.mta"}
 <path>/testairline <path>/o/testairline